pmatheus/2025-02-blend/README.md

   - Validator awards: $3,200 in USDC
   - Scout awards: $500 in USDC
   - Mitigation Review: $20,000 in USDC
-  - Formal Verification: $20,000 in USDC
+  - Formal Verification: up to $20,000 in USDC
     - Real Bug Rules: $4,000 in USDC
     - Coverage Rules: $14,000 in USDC
     - Participation Rules: $2,000 in USDC
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts February 24, 2025 20:00 UTC
 - Ends March 17, 2025 20:00 UTC

+**Formal Verification pool is conditional:** If no valid rules are submitted, the Formal Verification awards will be added to the HM award pool.

 ℹ️ This audit includes **deployed code,** and [the "live criticals" exception](https://docs.code4rena.com/awarding/incentive-model-and-awards#the-live-criticals-exception) therefore applies.
 Please see the section titled "Live/Deployed Code" for details.